 Live entertainment would include use of the auditorium (former sanctuary) and gymnasium for other charter schools, community groups, churches and non-profit groups to use the spaces for school ceremonies, plays, recitals, choral performances, holiday events, religious services, and similar events.
 The use permit would restrict outdoor music performances, but would not restrict the use of the sports field for sporting activities.
+The use permit would also restrict live entertainment from being scheduled with multiple events on the site simultaneously, to assure sufficient on-site parking.
 The events would be limited to 5pm-10pm weekdays, and 7am to 10pm on weekends and holidays.
-Events will be restricted to assure adequate parking.
+Events will be restricted in size to assure adequate parking for school activities on weeknights.
 The described uses are similar in nature to the existing use of the site.